JorjaKark/FSI-LABS-9/LOGBOOK11.md

 <figcaption><b>Figure 24</b>–Enabling extension copying to allow SAN fields from the CSR to be included in the issued certificate.</figcaption>

-This step is essential for modern TLS certificates, as browsers rely on SAN rather than the Common Name for hostname validation.

 ---

 ### 2. Signing the server CSR with the CA

-Once the configuration file was correctly prepared, we used the CA’s private key to sign the server’s CSR and generate a server certificate.
+With the configuration ready, we used the CA’s private key to sign the server’s CSR and issue the final certificate.

 The following command was executed: